LogoLogo

 To connect kepler.gl components to your Redux app you'll need the following pieces from the kepler.gl package:

-• Redux Reducer: keplerGlReducer imported from kepler.gl/reducers
+• Redux Reducer: keplerGlReducer imported from @kepler.gl/reducers

-• React Component: KeplerGl imported from kepler.gl
+• React Component: KeplerGl imported from @kepler.gl/components

 These are the only 2 pieces you need to get kepler.gl up and running in your app.
 When you mount kepler.gl reducer in your app reducer (with combineReducers), it will then managers ALL KeplerGl component instances that you add to your app.
 Each kepler.gl instance state is stored in a instance reduccer.